 The three main differences between FP&A and BI products:

 Getting Context Behind Your Numbers

 For a more thorough understanding of the differences, we’ll first go over the definitions of the two.

-What is CPM Software?
+What is FP&A Software?

-CPM goes by many names such as enterprise performance management (EPM), business performance management (BPM) or financial performance management (FPM).
+CPM goes by many names such as enterprise performance management (EPM), business performance management (BPM), or financial performance management (FPM).
 The main function of CPM software is to monitor all business processes, with the goal of improving said processes.

 CPM can help track your progress by measuring key performance indicators in your business.
-CPM software also provides the added ability to plan, budget and forecast.
+CPM software also provides the added ability to plan, budget, and forecast.
 This involves pulling in historical data, then analyzing it to drive next year’s budget.
 Businesses can use this function of CPM to set up driver-based budgeting.
 CPM is more narrowly focused than BI software and involves collecting data with the intention of improving overall performance.

 What is Business Intelligence?

 Business intelligence tools analyze the data you input to find patterns and trends.
 Often the focus of this tool is on data visualization to help users see these patterns in an easily digestible format.
 This can be in the form of charts and graphs.